 When having a baby is your goal, it can be distressing to find that the journey to getting pregnant takes longer than planned.
-Infertility is diagnosed when a couple has been trying to conceive for over a year (after six months if a woman is over 35 years of age).
+If you have been trying to conceive for over a year (or six months if you’re over 35 years of age), you should visit your healthcare provider for guidance.
 According to the National Institutes of Health (NIH), 9% of men and 11% of women have fertility issues that interfere with conceiving.

-Whether just planning for a baby or already trying to conceive, there are some steps you (and your partner) can take to help improve fertility naturally.
+Whether just planning for a baby or already trying to conceive, there are some steps you (and your partner) can take to help support your fertility naturally.

 Step 1: Take a deep breath (or two)

-The impact of stress and anxiety on the ability to conceive has been long debated.
+The impact of stress and anxiety on the ability to conceive has long been debated.
 The simple act of trying to get pregnant can raise stress levels, but what is the role of pre-existing stress in a couple’s efforts to have a baby?
-While some smaller studies, published in 2014 and 2018, found connections between stress biomarkers (including measuring levels of salivary alpha-amylase) and time to pregnancy (TTP), more extensive studies are needed to build guidance in this area.
-Regardless, high-stress levels harm the body in many ways, from raising blood pressure and causing inflammation, to problems sleeping, and poor eating patterns.
-There is no doubt that relieving stress is a positive health decision.
+While some research found connections between stress biomarkers and time to pregnancy, more extensive studies are needed to build guidance in this area.
+Regardless, high stress levels can affect the body in many ways, and there is no doubt that relieving stress is a positive health decision.

 Finding ways to manage stress is a significant first step towards a healthier you.
-The National Infertility Association offers strategies for promoting relaxation, including the use of meditation, progressive muscle relaxation, deep breathing, and guided imagery.
-Massage, yoga, prayer, and journaling are other ways to quiet the mind and lower blood pressure.
+The National Infertility Association offers strategies for promoting relaxation, including meditation, progressive muscle relaxation, deep breathing, and guided imagery.
+Massage, yoga, prayer, and journaling are other ways to quiet the mind and support a healthy blood pressure.

 Step 2: Get blood flowing throughout the body

-The use of acupuncture to improve circulation and energy flow to the reproductive organs has been shown to be successful in improving fertility in men and women.
+The use of acupuncture to improve circulation and energy flow to the reproductive organs has shown to be successful in supporting fertility in men and women.
 As part of Traditional Chinese Medicine, it has been used for many years to address fertility and other health issues.

-Through the insertion of tiny needles into specific points in the body, acupuncture works to improve the balance of chi in the body.
-In doing so, it helps the body release endorphins, promotes healing through increased blood flow, helps organs work better, and reduces inflammation.
-Acupuncture can be used on its own or in addition to medication or other reproductive assisted technology interventions.
+By inserting tiny needles into specific points in the body, acupuncture works to improve the balance of chi in the body.
+For women hoping to conceive, it may help support healthy ovarian and follicular function.
+Acupuncture can be used on its own or in addition to medication or other reproductive-assisted technology interventions.
 The National Certification Commission for Acupuncture and Oriental Medicine offers a find a provider directory; however, it is important to check with your insurance company about coverage.